cschladetsch/CardChess-Unity3d/Assets/External/Dekuple/Readme.md

 The code is not 'tricky', other than the hoops required for templates in C#.
 The key hurdle a user will face is simply understanding the architecture and semantics of the seemingly simple systems.

-One key understanding required is tha one Registry\<T\> class is used for each model/agent/view domains.
+One key understanding required is that one Registry\<T\> class is used for each model/agent/view domains, but of course with a different template parameter T.

 There are Readme's in each substantial sub-folder that describes each component in more detail.